olebole/irafdoc/doc/quadred.mkillumcor.rst

   <p>
   First, the input flat field images are automatically processed if needed.
-Then, the large scale iillumination pattern of the images is determined by heavily smoothing them using a moving <tt>"boxcar"</tt> average.
+Then, the large scale iillumination pattern of the images is determined by heavily smoothing them using a moving <span style="font-family: monospace;">"boxcar"</span> average.
   The iillumination correction, the inverse of the iillumination pattern, is applied by <b>ccdproc</b> to CCD images to remove the iillumination pattern introduced by the flat field.
 The combination of the flat